NYPL/dhi-tester/README.md

 0. `nvm use && npm i`
 1. Clone the latest v1 discovery-hybrid-indexer into the root of this directory.
 Rename the directory v1
 2. Clone the new v2 indexer you are testing into a different directory.
 Name this directory v2
 3. Create v1/sam.test.yml .
-Copy the contents of sam.qa.yml into it, and replace ELASTIC_RESOURCES_INDEX with "test-index-v1".
-Make sure there is a v2/sam.test.yml that has the necessary config, along with ELASTIC_RESOURCES_INDEX = test-index-v2.
+Copy the contents of sam.qa.yml into it, and replace ELASTIC_RESOURCES_INDEX with test-index-{your initials}-v1.
+Make sure there is a v2/sam.test.yml that has the necessary config, along with ELASTIC_RESOURCES_INDEX = test-index-{your initials}-v2.
-4. Create a blank Elastic Search indexes for v1 and v2 to write to: `npm run start-es`
+4. Create a blank Elastic Search indexes for v1 and v2 to write to: `npm run recreate-es-indexes`
 5. Install v1 and v2 as necessary

 ### URIs for indexing